adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 ![graphql_example](../fig/graphql.png)

 GraphQL does not consider themselves a replacement for REST but an alternative.
 You can also implement both by wrapping an existing REST API.
 You will see many APIs provide documentation and examples for using GraphQL in addition to REST.

+## Other Parts of Requests

+Headers: The additional details provided for communication between client and server.
+Some of the common headers are:

+### Request

+* host: the IP of client (or from where request originated)
+* accept-language: language understandable by the client
+* user-agent: data about client, operating system and vendor

+### Response

+* status: the status of request or HTTP code.
+* content-type: type of resource sent by server.
+* set-cookie: sets cookies by server

+### Data: (also called body or message)

+Contains info you want to send to the server.